Skip Ribbon Commands

 Do agents owe any duty to a certificate holder?
 Opinions differ.
 Given the reality of the COI, its intended purpose and the parties to the various contracts related to a construction site, agents have very little duty to the certificate holder beyond honesty.

 This article is about the often misunderstood exposure of discontinued operations.
-While your Technical Affairs Committee continues to work with ISO to develop stronger coverage for discontinued businesses, this article describes the current state of discontinued ops.
+While your Technical Affairs Committee continues to work with ISO with little success to develop stronger coverage for discontinued businesses, this article describes the current state of discontinued ops.
 With so many business owners retiring and the increased merger and acquisition environment, this issue is front and center on the Big 'I's radar.
+If you have input on what our TAC committee feels is a big issue, please reach out to our Technical Affairs Staff liaison, Nancy Germond.

 A question that has been coming up in our 'Ask an Expert' service periodically since at least 2001 involves the best way to insure two or more entities or locations under common ownership.
 Is it better to put them all under one theoretically more manageable CGL policy or should each have its own policy?
 See what our volunteer faculty members have to say and offer your two cents if you like.